Longshan Temple (Taipei)

-Bangka Lungshan Temple (also Lungshan Temple of Manka, Mengjia Longshan Temple) is a Chinese folk religious temple in Wanhua District (alternately known as Bangka/Mengjia), Taipei, Taiwan.
+Bangka Lungshan Temple (also Lungshan Temple of Manka, Mengjia Longshan Temple) is a Taiwanese folk temple in Wanhua District (alternately known as Bangka/Mengjia), Taipei, Taiwan.
 The temple was built in Taipei in 1738 by settlers from Fujian during Qing rule in honor of Guanyin.
 It served as a place of worship and a gathering place for the Chinese settlers.
-In addition to its Buddhist elements, it includes halls and altars to Chinese deities such as Mazu and Guan Yu.
+In addition to its Chinese Buddhist elements, it includes halls and altars to Chinese folk deities such as Mazu and Guan Yu.

 History

 The temple has been destroyed either in full or in part in numerous earthquakes and fires but Taipei residents have consistently rebuilt and renovated it.
 The temple was rebuilt during Japanese rule.
 Most recently, it was hit by American bombers during the Taihoku Air Raid on May 31, 1945, during World War II because the Japanese were reportedly hiding armaments there.
 The main building and the left corridor were damaged and many precious artifacts and artworks were lost.
-It was rebuilt after the end of World War II a few months later.
+Among them is the Statue of Shakyamuni Emerging that was destroyed alongside a side hall.
+It was rebuilt after the end of World War II.